jmcnally17/bank-tech-test/README.md

 - `withdraw(amount, date)`
 - `printStatement()`

-_Note: Although `getBalance` already deals with showing the balance of the account, I created `displayBalance` to print a more user-friendly message to the console._
+_Note: Although `getBalance()` already dealt with showing the balance of the account, I created `displayBalance()` to print a more user-friendly message to the console._

-I then started to think about how each function would work and what each would need in order to carry out their responsibility. `getBalance` and `displayBalance` were very straightforward since all they required was just `this.balance`.
-Initially, `deposit` and `withdraw` would simply increase and decrease the balance respectively; however, I quickly realised `printStatement` would rely on all transactions being recorded in a log so that it could pull that data to format it into a statement.
-Therefore, it became clear that `deposit` and `withdraw` would need to add the current transaction to this log once they update the balance.
+I then started to think about how each function would work and what each would need in order to carry out their responsibility. `getBalance()` and `displayBalance()` were very straightforward since all they required was just `this.balance`.
+Initially, `deposit()` and `withdraw()` would simply increase and decrease the balance respectively; however, I quickly realised `printStatement()` would rely on all transactions being recorded in a log so that it could pull that data to format it into a statement.
+Therefore, it became clear that `deposit()` and `withdraw()` would need to add the current transaction to this log once they update the balance.

 At this point I could see `Account` had more than one responsibility.
 Therefore, I looked at what I had planned so far and saw there were three main responsibilities: